top of page

 #3 Pool House Kitchen

-Designed for snacks and drinks, the pool house kitchen features a single wall of cabinets with a large center island to accomdate two sided access for crowds.
+Designed for snacks and drinks, the pool house kitchen features a single wall of cabinets with a large center island to accomodate two sided access for crowds.
 Appliances include a refrigerator, sink, dishwasher and microwave drawer (no stove).

 #4 Garage Apartment